Snuggles the Unicorn

 Mid-production, the player character model was redesigned.
 The new model had different proportions and a different skeleton hierarchy than the original.
 The existing animation library — representing a significant time investment — was built for the old model.
 Recreating those animations from scratch wasn't an option on the schedule.

-The solution was a constraint-based retargeting system: the new model's bones are driven by constraints that read the old model's animation data in real time.
+The solution for the player character redesign was a constraint-based retargeting system: the new model's bones are driven by constraints that read the old model's animation data in real time.
 The old skeleton runs the animation; the new skeleton follows via constraints, with per-bone offsets to account for proportion differences.
 The full existing animation library worked on the new model immediately, with targeted manual adjustments only where the proportion differences produced visible artifacts.

 The more important part was what happened next.
 Every time the new model was updated — which happened multiple times during production — the constraint connections broke and had to be rebuilt.
 I scripted the constraint reconnection so it could be run as an editor utility, rebuilding the full rig from a saved configuration in a few seconds rather than manually reconnecting each bone.
 The script meant the rig survived model updates without requiring tech art involvement every time.

-The project also included a range of gameplay VFX: enemy spawn effects, collectible pickups, ability triggers, and character celebration states.
-A few samples below.
+The project also included a range of gameplay VFX: fuel refill timers driven by gameplay script via shader parameters, enemy spawn effects, collectible pickups, and character celebration states.